Kenneth Pablo Kimuli: Charity Work

-He formed another charity, Tangaza Arts Centre in 2016 where young people living with HIV/AIDS are armed with life skills.
+He formed another charity, Tangaza Arts Centre, in 2016 which helps young people living with HIV/AIDS develop life skills.
 Tebere Art Centre was also formed in the same year.
-In 2009, during Easter weekend, together with Power fm, he participated in a reach out program to the prisoners in Luzira Maximum Security Prison that included performing stand-up comedy and interactions.
+In 2009, during Easter weekend, together with Power FM, he participated in a reach-out program to the prisoners in Luzira Maximum Security Prison that included performing stand-up comedy and interactions.

-In 2016, he partnered Reach A Hand Uganda to sensitize and raise awareness to student leaders and teachers from over 10 different secondary schools on matters concerning HIV/AIDS.
+In 2016, he partnered with Reach A Hand Uganda to sensitize and raise awareness among student leaders and teachers from over 10 different secondary schools on matters concerning HIV/AIDS.